-Please complete the 'Container Request Form' as shown in Appendix B then fax the completed form to Product Care at 1-604-592-2982 or email to pickup@lightrecycle.ca
+Please complete the 'Container Request Form' as shown in Appendix B then fax the completed form to Product Care at 1-604-592-2982.

 NOTE: Before the truck arrives, make sure the loading area is clear and that all collection containers are easily accessible.